This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 For users who already own the older TRADFRI gateway, IKEA offers a migration path.
 The IKEA app can detect existing TRADFRI devices and guide you through re-pairing them with the DIRIGERA hub, though the process requires manually resetting each device.

-Tips for Setting Up IKEA Smart Devices With Matter
+What Tips Help When Setting Up IKEA Smart Devices With Matter?

 If you're ready to start building your smart home with IKEA's Matter-compatible lineup, here are practical tips to ensure a smooth experience: